igrishaev/lambda/README.md

 ## Component Support

-The `lambda.component` namespace ships a function called `lambda` that creates a component (in terms of Stuart Sierra's Component library).
-When started, it runs a separate thread that reads messages from Lambda runtime, processes them and submits positive or negative acknowledge.
+The `lambda.component` namespace ships a function called `lambda` to spawn a component (in terms of Stuart Sierra's Component library).
+When started, it runs a separate thread that consumes messages from Lambda runtime, processes them and submits positive or negative acknowledge.
 On every iteration, the logic checks if a thread was interrupted.
 When it was, the endless cycle exits.
 Stopping a component means interrupting the thread and joining it (will be blocked until the current message gets processed).

-The component depends on a `:handler` slot which should be a function (or an object that implements a 1-arity `invoke` method from `clojure.lang.IFn`).
+The component depends on a `:handler` slot which should be a function (or an object that implements 1-arity `invoke` method from `clojure.lang.IFn`).
 You can pass this handler using constructor as well:

 ~~~clojure
 (ns some.namespace